GiregWillame/BT/README.md

 The author thanks Detralytics' Scientific Directors Julien Trufin and Michel Denuit for the close collaboration.

-The idea behind (A)BT is akin to the one developed in the `gbm3` package, originally written by Greg Ridgeway <greg.ridgeway@gmail.com> (for more details, see https://github.com/gbm-developers/gbm3).
+The idea behind (A)BT is akin to the Gradient Boosting Methods.
+This package is therefore inspired by the `gbm3` one, originally written by Greg Ridgeway <greg.ridgeway@gmail.com> (for more details, see https://github.com/gbm-developers/gbm3).
-This package is inspired by the latter and some of the developed codes are then pretty similar.
+Some of the developed codes are then pretty similar.

 ## References